Skip to content

 ⚠️ Picologging does not install or run on Python 3.13 or newer.
 Its Cython bindings are fundamentally incompatible with recent CPython API changes.

-Note: Picologging skips sys._getframe() caller-frame extraction that the standard library requires, which inflates its raw throughput figures.
-LogXide performs full stdlib-compatible frame introspection only when the format string requires it (%(funcName)s, %(pathname)s, etc.).
+• Frame introspection: Picologging skips the sys._getframe() caller-frame extraction that the standard library performs, which inflates its raw throughput figures.
+LogXide performs full stdlib-compatible frame introspection only when the format string requires it (%(funcName)s, %(pathname)s, etc.), so like-for-like comparisons must account for that difference.

 Feature Comparison Matrix